One Night as I Lay on My Bed

-"One Night As I Lay On My Bed" is a traditional folksong.
+"One Night As I Lay On My Bed" (Roud 672) is a traditional English-language folk song.

 Synopsis

 A young woman lies in bed thinking of her lover.
 She hears him tapping at her window, asking to be allowed in.
 She warns him that her parents will hear them.
 He replies that they are sound asleep.
 She lets him in.

 Commentary

 The theme of the song is so common in the UK, USA and Canada that the phrase "Night-visiting song" has been coined to cover all possible versions.
 This category is so huge that even minor variations are classed as being a different song.
 "Cold Haily Windy Night" has the same story but takes place in the rain.
 It is Roud 135.
 "Blow The Candle Out" has the same story but has the discussion taking place inside the bed rather than outside the house.
 It is classed as Roud 368.
 In addition there is "The Grey Cock" (Child 248, Roud 179) where the couple are woken by a cock, and "I'm A Rover" (Roud 3135) where alcohol is a significant element.